chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 CCNxKE is composed of three rounds.
 The purpose of each round is described below.

-* Round 1: Perform a bare HELLO exchange to obtain the extensions (parameters) for the key exchange provided by the producer.
+* Round 1: Perform a bare HELLO exchange to obtain the extensions (parameters) for the key exchange provided by the producer and a source cookie to prove ownership of the "source" of the request.

 * Round 2: Perform the initial FULL-HELLO exchange to establish a forward-secure key used for future communication, i.e., Interest and Content Object exchanges in